-Our goal in the library is to develop this space as the centerpiece of the school to motivate a lifelong love of reading and to ensure that students and staff are independent and effective users of ideas and information.
+Our goal for the library is to maintain this space as the centerpiece of the school, to motivate a life-long love of reading, and to ensure that students and staff are independent and effective users of ideas and information.
 It is also our mission to provide media and information-related services that are fully integrated with the instructional program.

 Please share the joy of reading with your child and help them to learn responsibility by taking good care of the books they check out of our school library.
-If a book is lost or damaged, please contact Ms. Reed, Leesville Library Coordinator, for replacement information.
+If a book is lost or damaged, please contact Ms. Reed, Leesville Library Coordinator, for replacement information (jreed2@wcpss.net).